sumitmann/sumitmann/README.md

 ### Hi there, my name is Sumit Mann! 👋

 ### About Me
-- 👨 I am a Front end develop
+- 👨 I am a Front end developer
 - 💻 I am working as Associate Lead Software Engineer at Monotype Solutions India Pvt.
 Ltd.

 ### What I'm Up To